Customer Satisfaction measurement process

 This is why you should constantly research customer satisfaction and look for possible improvements.

 Before we begin, let me highlight one thing: you should aim to beat results from the previous survey, not to compare yourself against industry benchmarks.
-They can be misleading, especially when you operate in industries that traditionally report low customer satisfaction, like entertainment (more on customer satisfaction across industries: here.
+They can be misleading, especially when you operate in industries that traditionally report low customer satisfaction, like entertainment (read more about customer satisfaction across industries.)

 If you reach the average score of 77%, should you be happy?
 On the one hand, you’re similar to your competitors.
 But on the other hand, you’re still far away from providing similar quality of customer satisfaction to IT companies who score 95%.
 Why shouldn’t you aim to reach their level of delighting customers?